nasa/cumulus-message-adapter/CONTRACT.md

 Note that you can optionally target a different sub key in future steps, however as the target is a JSON path there must be an object to target in the output of that step.
 Also note that the JSON path specified must target *one* node, otherwise the CMA will error, as it does not support multiple replacement targets.

-If TargetPath is omitted, it will default to the value for `Path`
+If `TargetPath` is omitted, it will default to the value for `Path`.

 #### Full Message